codelord-evans/codelord-evans/README.md

-- 👋 Hi, I’m @codelord-evans
+- 👋 Hi, I’m Evans from Kenya .
 - 👀 I’m interested in Robotics
 - 🌱 I’m currently learning Python Programming
 - 💞️ I’m looking to collaborate on ...